French Tarot game - SHOGIX.NET

 The slam

-The slam in a game of tarot with 4 players is very rare and rather uninteresting because it requires a hand with no losers to succeed.
-At 5 players, it is more frequent and can be realized in various types of play and with hands containing several losers.
-In the majority of cases, an aggressive trump play is necessary at the beginning of the play.
-This is why we see much less slam on tables of beginners.
-Those players in general are rather timid with the powerful hands with strong trumps holding.
+The slam in a four-player game of tarot is very rare and ultimately rather uninteresting, as it requires a hand with no losers at all.
+At five players, it occurs more often and can be achieved in a variety of playing conditions, even with hands that contain several losers.
+In most cases, an aggressive and early trump play is required.
+This explains why slams are much less frequent at beginners tables, where players are often too cautious despite holding very powerful hands with strong trump control.

-For those who wonder, the small slam (all tricks minus one) does not exist in tarot, according to the French Federation of Tarot.
-Only the grand slam is rewarded (400 points when it is announced, 200 points when it is not).
-The failure of an announced slam is always penalized by a loss of 200 points.
-All these bonuses are non-multipliable and are added or withdrawn after the calculation of the contract score.
+For those wondering, the small slam (all tricks but one) does not exist in tarot according to the French Federation of Tarot.
+Only the grand slam is rewarded (400 points if announced, 200 points if not announced).
+A failed announced slam is always penalized by a loss of 200 points.
+These bonuses are not multiplied and are added to or deducted from the score after the contract has been calculated.

 Dog: Exc, Kspade, 1heart